How do I know if I'm in labor?

-Once you're inside the hospital, stop at the Admitting Office located off the Children's Hospital entrance.
+Once you're inside Yale-New Haven Hospital, stop at the Admitting Office located off the Children's Hospital entrance.
 We'll check your admission information and place a plastic patient identification bracelet on your wrist.
 A staff member will bring you to the Labor and Birth suite.

 What happens in the birthing room?

 Once you're brought into your birthing room, your nurse, doctor or midwife will discuss the progress of your labor.
 We encourage fathers and partners to actively participate in childbirth and can invite them into the room with you.